 Well, this week's post reflects this same mindset, but not of a historic home mentioned, but of a more current house - one of which is still lived in - - my house.
 With this post, my home's walls are talking...

-Here you see my wife and I, along with our four kids, two daughters-in-law, and four grandkids.
+Christmas Dinner~ If the 1760s Daggett family had a means to photograph their family back in their time - or had a family painting done in their own home - I'm sure they would have.
+Here you see my wife and I, along with our four kids, our daughter-in-law, and five grandkids.
 All of our kids were raised in this house and now our grandkids come and visit their Nonna & Papa in that same house.
 And we all celebrate holidays here, too.
-That means something to me.
+That means something to me. |

 This was just a basic simple overview of a typical year at my house with my family and me.
 I must admit I didn't fully realize how much living by the seasons we do in my family!
 But our house is a lively home filled with activity and love...and much happiness & laughter.
 I often - quite often, in fact - have people tell me "You do such cool things!
 I wish we would do things like you do!"
 And my response is, "Why aren't you then?
 Just do it!"